Frances Ewington

 VASTA - Voice and Speech Trainers Association

-Frances completed her Associate and Licentiate diplomas in Speech Arts and Drama from the Mount Royal Conservatory in 1997.
-She was awarded the “Love of Literature” Scholarship and received the highest mark attainable on her Associate Pedagogy.
-At the time, she was the first Speech student to receive a Licentiate diploma from Mount Royal in a decade.
+Frances Ewington is an award-winning Speech Arts & Drama instructor with nearly three decades of teaching and professional training experience.
+She holds Associate and Licentiate diplomas in Speech Arts & Drama from the Mount Royal Conservatory (1997), where she was awarded the Love of Literature Scholarship and achieved the highest mark attainable in Associate Pedagogy.
+At the time, Frances was the first Speech Arts student in a decade to receive a Licentiate diploma from Mount Royal.

 Frances is a full member of ARMTA (Alberta Registered Music Teacher’s Association) and Past Chair of the Calgary ARMTA Branch.
 This means Frances is fully qualified in both performance and pedagogy as set out in the Society Act of ARMTA (1982) Chapter S-18 of the Revised Statues of Alberta (1980), and is insured under the ARMTA umbrella.
 Her Calgary Police background check is available upon request.